 "I am only one, but I am one.
 I cannot do everything,

-but I can do something.
-And I will not let what I cannot do interfere with what I can do. "
+I will not let what I cannot do interfere with what I can do. "